- CELEBRATING 10 YEARS IN THE SADDLE

-Newtimber Media, owners of the London Bike and Triathlon Show London is committed to protecting the privacy of its customers.
+Newtimber Media, owner and organisers of the London Bike Show and Triathlon Show: London is committed to protecting the privacy of its customers

 A summary of the measures taken by Newtimber Media. to protect our customers’ privacy is as follows: